Institutional Review Board (IRB)

 Through the review process and post-approval monitoring the IRB evaluates the integrity of the informed consent process as well as procedures that safeguard the confidentiality of personally identifiable information associated with the collection of data on research participants.

-- External Requests to Recruit Suffolk University Students, Faculty or Staff as Research Subjects [Word Doc]
+- External Requests to Recruit Suffolk University Students, Faculty or Staff as Research Subjects [DOC]

 - Access IRBNet